Jack Buck: Final years

-Video Replay on the scoreboard at Busch Stadium shown on the 5th anniversary of the 9/11 attacks of Buck reading his For America poem at Busch Memorial Stadium before the first Cardinals game after the 9/11 attacks.

 Over the course of the 1990s, Buck decided to reduce his schedule to calling only Cardinals home games (or 81 games a year unless there was a special occurrence).
 Health concerns played a factor in this, as Buck suffered from such ailments as Parkinson's disease, diabetes, requiring a pacemaker, cataracts, sciatica, and vertigo.
 Buck once joked, "I wish I'd get Alzheimer's, then I could forget I've got all the other stuff."
 In 1998, the Cardinals dedicated a bust of Buck that showed him smiling with a hand cupping his left ear.
 In 1999, he lent his name to a restaurant venture called J. Buck's, with the restaurant's name being shared with son Joe and daughter Julie.

 In the final years of his life, Buck became recognized for writing poetry, culminating in national attention for his poem "For America", written after the terrorist attacks of September 11, 2001.
 One of Buck's final public appearances was on September 17, 2001, at Busch Memorial Stadium in St. Louis.
 It was the first night that Major League Baseball resumed after the terrorist attacks of September 11.
 Sick with lung cancer and also showing the signs of Parkinson's disease, Buck looked frail and struggled to maintain his composure.
 He concluded by silencing critics who thought baseball had come back too soon: "I don't know about you, but as for me, the question has already been answered: Should we be here?
 Yes!"

+Buck, who said he smoked Camel cigarettes for more than 40 years, underwent surgery for lung cancer in December 2001.